marcinduma/LTRCLD-2557/docs/index.md

 However Cloud Network Controller (CNC) is also supported on Google Cloud.

 In both Public Enviroments CNC will be deployed.
-Nexus Dashboard orchestrator will be run on Nexus Dashboard appliance deployed in AWS cloud.
+Nexus Dashboard orchestrator will run on Nexus Dashboard appliance deployed in AWS cloud.

-Due to time concern of this lab, Cloud Network Controller and Nexus Dasboard along with Nexus Dashboard Orchestrator Application will be pre-installed for you and ready for configuration.
+Due to time concern of this lab, Cloud Network Controller and Nexus Dashboard along with Nexus Dashboard Orchestrator Application will be pre-installed for you and ready for configuration.

 **Intial lab diagram:**

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image1a.png" width = 800>

+As indicated in the diagram, this lab is using EMEA based regions in both AWS(eu-central-1) and Azure(France Central) Clouds.

+Each POD have a dedicated Azure AAD Tenant and Subscription which will be shared to host both Infrastructure components (Cloud Network Controller, Cloud Routers), as well as User Virutal Machines for testing.

+For AWS Cloud each Tenant needs to have it's own Account ID, hence each POD have two(2) of them.
+First - for Infrastructure components (Cloud Network Controller, Cloud Routers, Nexus Dashboard), second for User Tenant hosting User Virtual Machines.

 ## **Lab agenda**